Sign up for our newsletters and digests to get news, expert articles, and tips on SEO

 Page Changes Monitoring landing page with JS disabled

 • If not implemented properly, JavaScript can lead to a part of your content not getting indexed.
-Google needs to render JS files to see your page the way users do, and if it fails to do so, it will index your page without the JS-powered elements.
+Google and other search engines need to render JS files to see your page the way users do, and if they fail to do so, they will index your page without the JS-powered elements.
 This, in turn, can impede your rankings if non-indexed content is crucial for fulfilling user intent;

 • Page sections injected with JavaScript may contain internal links.
-Again, if Google fails to render JavaScript it will not follow the links.
+Again, if Google fails at JavaScript rendering it will not follow the links.
 So whole pages may not get indexed unless they are linked to from other pages or the sitemap.
-Then, with JavaScript there’s a chance you’ll code your links in a way Google can’t understand, and as a result, it won’t follow the links.
+Then, with JavaScript there’s a chance you’ll code your links in a way Googlebot can’t understand, and as a result, it won’t follow the links.

 • JavaScript files are rather heavy and adding them to a page can significantly slow down its loading speed.
-In turn, this can lead to higher bounce rates and lower rankings.
+In turn, this can lead to higher bounce rates and lower rankings search engines.

-Surely, all these issues can be avoided as long as you understand how Google renders JavaScript and how to make your JS code search-friendly.
+Surely, all these issues can be avoided as long as you understand Google’s JavaScript rendering and how to make your JS code search-friendly.

 How Google handles JavaScript

-Over the past six years, Google has leaped a hundredfold in its ability to crawl and index JavaScript.
+Lately, Google has leaped a hundredfold in JavaScript crawling and indexing.
 But the process is still rather complicated, and many things can go wrong.

-When JavaScript is added to the equation, the process gets a bit more cumbersome.
+With JavaScript sites, the process gets a bit more cumbersome.
 To see what’s hidden within the JavaScript that normally looks like a single link to the JS file, Googlebot needs to first parse, compile, and execute it.
-This is called JS rendering and only after this stage is complete Google can see all the content of a page in HTML tags—the language it can understand.
+This is called JavaScript rendering and only after this stage is complete Googlebot can see all the content of a page in HTML tags—the language it can understand.
 At this point, Google can proceed with indexing the JS-powered elements and adding the URLs hidden within JS to the crawl queue.

 How Googlebot processes JavaScript